kylemillar608/kylemillar608/README.md

 #### Meanwhile...

 At work, I focus on creating AWS-hosted financial microservices for Asurion (provides device insurance, warranties, and support).
 Most of my programming at Asurion has utilized Java/Spring Boot, but our team has recently transitioned into TypeScript/Koa.
-Some projects I have worked on: subscriber, invoicing, and payments services, implementing a shared OIDC/PingFederate authentication and authorization solution across our fleet of microservices, and leading development on our in-house feature flagging solution as well as our returns tracking microservice.
+Some projects I have worked on: subscriber, invoicing, and payments services, implementing a shared OIDC/PingFederate authentication and authorization solution across our fleet of microservices, and leading development of our in-house feature flagging solution as well as our returns tracking and customer communications microservice.
 Find more details on my [resume](https://www.github.com/kylemillar608/kylemillar608/resume/)!

 #### Personally...